Flora MacDonald: Return to Skye

 After a harsh winter in Halifax, Nova Scotia, in September 1779 MacDonald took passage for London in the Dunmore, a British privateer; during the voyage, she broke her arm and ill-health delayed her return to Scotland until spring 1780.
-She spent the next few years living with various family members, including Dunvegan, home of her son-in-law Major General Alexander MacLeod, the largest landowner in Skye after the MacDonalds.
+She spent the next few years living with various family members, including Dunvegan home of her son-in-law Major General Alexander MacLeod, the largest landowner in Skye after the MacDonalds.

 The compensation received for the loss of their property in North Carolina was insufficient to allow them to resettle in Nova Scotia and Allan returned to Scotland in 1784.
-Kingsburgh was now occupied by Flora's half-sister and her husband, and Allan instead took up farming in nearby Penduin.
+Kingsburgh was now occupied by Flora's half-sister and her husband, and Allan instead took up tenant farming in nearby Penduin.

-According to historian J.P.
-MacLean, in later life Flora often said that she first served the House of Stuart and then the House of Hanover and was worsted in the cause of each.
 She died in 1790 at the age of 68 and was buried in Kilmuir Cemetery, followed by her husband in September 1792.
-They had seven surviving children, two daughters and five sons, two of whom were lost at sea in 1781 and 1782; a third son John made his fortune in India, enabling his parents to spend their last years in some comfort.